COVID-19 Policy

 Staff who test positive, regardless of vaccination status, are required to take the below precautions:

-- Return to work on day 6 if you have no fever for 24 hours and symptoms significantly improved.
-A negative test is not required.
+• Return to work on day 6 if you have no fever for 24 hours and symptoms significantly improved, and a rapid test is negative.

 Exposure